foranonymoussubmissions2022/O-GEE/README.md

 ## Steps
 To recreate the dataset creation, training and evaluation as described in the paper follow the steps as described below.
-To use our complete data for experiments start from [Training](#Training).
+To use our complete data for experiments with O-GEE start from [Training](#Training).
 ### Data creation and preprocessing
 * Follow instructions in the [EventTextWikipediaDumper](https://github.com/foranonymoussubmissions2022/EventTextWikipediaDumper) to run [MWDumper](https://www.mediawiki.org/wiki/Manual:MWDumper) and get Wikipedia articles of events in .ndjson file format.
 Place the resulting files into data\raw in the project folder.
 * Run ```data/data_download.sh``` to prepare Wikidata and Dbpedia dumps and redirects.